 My councilor said that he’s honestly never, in his many years of counseling, heard that analogy or even thought about it that way.
 I realize that my answer was quite superficial and obviously understated emotionally, but I got a bit of my point across.
 And I think it allowed him to grasp the fact that this was not simply just some process he could push me through.

-In reality grieving mothers are nothing like cows.
+In reality grieving mothers are nothing at all like cows.
 We feel on a much, MUCH deeper level and losing a child has deep seeded emotions that no cow could possibly ever have.

-As promised my father never left me, but instead gave me so much of himself to keep and like I said, I am literally a living piece of my Dad.
-When thinking upon Maddy, I cannot say the same because with her it’s just different.
+As promised, my father never left me and instead gave me much of himself to keep always and like I said, I am literally a living piece of my Dad.
+When thinking upon Maddy, I cannot say the same because with her it’s just, well, different.
 Like my father gave part of himself to me, I too gave a great part of myself to her.
-When she left so did everything I gave to her.
-While I still very much have an undying love for her in my heart and countless memories remaining in my mind, everything I gave to her as her mother just disappeared like a cloud of smoke when she left this world.
+However, when she left so did everything I gave to her.
+While I still very much have an undying love for her in my heart and countless memories remaining in my mind, everything I gave to her, as her mother, just disappeared like a cloud of smoke the moment she left this world.
 I believe this is why I feel I constantly and desperately search for her everywhere.
 Every fiber of my very being will always cry out for her as long as I live.

-My hope, faith & God are the only things that can ever make me whole again, but I shall never truly be whole again until I am reunited with my daughter.
-Losing a child is out of God’s natural order so I cannot imagine that He would expect me to become whole again until I’m in Heaven along with them both.
-After all, He is the one that formed the very bond between a mother & child that is so strong that it can never be broken.
-I think for now He just tries to love me through it all and will continue to help me along until the day comes to reunite again.
+My hope, faith & God are the only things that can ever make me whole again, but I shall never truly be whole again, until I am reunited with my daughter.
+Losing a child is out of God’s natural order so I cannot imagine that He would expect me to truly be whole again until I’m in Heaven along with them both.
+After all, He is the one that formed the very bond between a mother & child, a bond so strong, it can never be broken.
+I think for now, He just tries to love me through it all and will continue to help me along until the day comes to reunite again.